danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Even if companies choose a problem from their domain rather than theoretical computer science type exercises, there are still problems with the timed live coding round.

-The artificial time constraint creates a "race against the clock mentality", which can create a "fight or flight" response:
+The artificial time constraint creates a "race against the clock mentality", which can create a "fight or flight" response.

 ![white rabbit race against the clock](../images/white-rabbit-late-crop.png "white rabbit race against the clock")

 There's some discussion in the [scientific literature](https://www.psychologytoday.com/us/blog/202301/does-the-amygdala-hijack-your-brain) as to whether the amygdala (brain region associated with fear and emotion processing) "hijacks" the pre-frontal cortex (brain region associated with logical reasoning) or whether they work in co-operation.
-I'm not a neuroscientist so I can only express how this scenario *feels*: When presented with a short time interval in which to solve a problem, all my brain can focus on is the clock ticking down the minutes.
+I'm not a neuroscientist so I can only express how this scenario *feels*:

+When presented with a short time interval in which to solve a problem, all my brain can focus on is the clock ticking down the minutes.
 This makes my usual analytical skills fade into the background compared to the fear response, and negatively impacts my performance.

 Using "on the spot" coding/analysis/thinking-out-loud in under an hour is not a proxy for what an effective engineer actually does.
 In real-world settings, software engineers often have access to resources like documentation, the ability to collaborate with colleagues, and time to research and think through problems.